 There are many reasons solopreneurs reach a point where they are just spinning their wheels in no particular direction.
-This piece seeks to answer the question many of us ask ourselves – How to get focused?
+This piece seeks to answer the question many of us ask ourselves – How do I get focused?

 Why Do We Often Feel Unfocused?

 - Too many things to accomplish so the brain begins to flit from one thing to another trying to remind us of all those To-Dos;

 - The time crunch brings about a great deal of paralyzing stress and more brain flitting;

 - Upcoming tasks are things that we dislike doing or don’t feel confident about.

 - We see a number of possible options and can’t decide which to choose;